Home » Where Do Rats Go To Die After Eating Poison?

 It’s toxic to rodents because they’re given an excess of phosphates and calcium.

-While rodents need these nutrients to thrive, an excess of phosphates and calcium causes their bodies to malfunction.
+While rodents need these nutrients to thrive, excess phosphates and calcium cause their bodies to malfunction.
 This harms various organs, leading to calcification, heart problems, and kidney failure.

 The synergistic relationship between hypercalcemia and anticoagulant-based rodenticides means they’re often combined due to their higher level of efficacy.